jeffhowarth/ee-edu/src/problems/practice-06.md

     AUTHOR:
     DATE:
-    TITLE:    CP6: hanges in the night
+    TITLE:    P6: Changes in the night

 // ><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><
 */